Scams and con artists can be in any field.

 * Scarcity – Perceived scarcity will generate demand.
 For example, saying offers are available for a “limited time only” encourages sales.

 So many of these points apply to tactics I’ve seen and heard about, lately… it’s chilling.
-By being aware of our vulnerabilities, we can protect ourselves from the occasional person (or people, since they often work in tandem) who may try to take advantage of how welcoming, inclusive and supportive we are in the paranormal community.
+By being aware of our vulnerabilities, we can protect ourselves from the occasional person (or people, since some of them work in tandem) who may try to take advantage of how welcoming, inclusive and supportive we are in the paranormal community.

 Regarding the theater: $30 a person is far better than the $1500+/night that I’ve heard requested by some locations.
 That said, the shoe seems to be on the wrong foot.